anabaei/sanction/readme.md

  memorious list
  memorious run crawl_name
  // Done!

+Notice: to run any python command, you need to used the following:
+example: python3.6 setup.py build
+or: pip3.6

 If error happen as The 'pyicu>=1.9.3' distribution was not found and is required by normality then follow some server installations
 ```